Table of Contents

 What’s in a Name?

 The word ‘diamond’ comes from the Greek word ‘Adamas’, which means ‘invincible.’
 Such a name suits perfectly a stone known for its hardness and luster derived from its ability to disperse light like a prism.
 This property of dispersion enables a prism to separate white light from other color spectra; thereby, giving diamonds their colorful fire.

 Diamond, which is the birthstone for April, is also talked about for its ancient myths and magic properties that transcend different cultures.

-For the Pharaohs in 3000 B.C, diamonds symbolized sun, power, life, truth, and courage, but for Ancient India, it represented clarity, invincibility, and protection.
+For the Pharaohs in 3000 B.C., diamonds symbolized the sun, power, life, truth, and courage, but for Ancient India, they represented clarity, invincibility, and protection.
 In Greek mythology, legend has it that Chronos turned a young man named Adamas into a precious stone.
 This man was known for his strength, power, and good fortune.
-Aside from their persistent association with strength, diamonds were also revered in the Middle Ages for their healing power, which includes a cure to mental illness, skin diseases, heart diseases, and stomachaches, among many others.
+Aside from their persistent association with strength, diamonds were also revered in the Middle Ages for their healing power, which includes a cure for mental illness, skin diseases, heart diseases, and stomachaches, among many others.
 Lastly, the Jewish high priest used to believe that diamonds could determine one’s guilt or innocence.
 For instance, it was said that the more innocent one was, the more the diamond placed in front of that person would sparkle.
-This is not surprising considering the existence of priestly breastplate worn by the High Priest of Israelites in the Book of Exodus.
+This is not surprising considering the existence of a priestly breastplate worn by the High Priest of Israelites in the Book of Exodus.
 In this biblical account, the precious stones on the breastplate were used to determine God’s will.

 Diamond also symbolizes love and romance.
 The history of the diamond engagement ring began in 1477 when Archduke Maximilian of Austria proposed to Mary of Burgundy with a diamond ring.
 During this time, engagement rings were already popular, but diamond engagement rings were a rarity as it was a stone reserved only for the elites.
 To this day, diamond engagement rings are still popular although other stones like sapphire and emerald are catching up.